Azure/azure-storage-ruby/README.md

 # Require the azure storage rubygem
 require "azure/storage"

+# Get an azure storage queue service object from a specific instance of an Azure::Storage::Client
+queues = client.queue_client

 # Create an azure storage queue service object after you set up the credentials
 queues = Azure::Storage::Queue::QueueService.new